Booking Now open!

-Hill House Summer Camps are held each year for five weeks during the school holidays.
+Hill House Summer Camps are held each year during the school holidays.

 Weeks A,B & C have a free coach to camp from Bristol (Cribbs Causeway) and Gloucester (Denmark Road) for week A & B and Stonehouse (Bethel Church) for Week C. These additional stops are subject to demand.

 Football Academy – Hill House Summer camp are very excited to announce the start of a new week for young people passionate about football and faith.
 Following two years of prayer and discussion several things have come together for 2020: A passionate team, Brazilian football coaches, local facilities and individuals willing to support this initiative from Wales, England and Brazil.

 We aim to provide excellent, quality, training and football education for girls and boys of all footballing abilities in a Christian environment.
 Teaching skills, developing character with pastoral support and care for young people.

 Alongside the main programme for youth aged 10-13 there will be a young leader programme for ages 14-15 for 10 individuals who want to further develop football skills and leadership or coaching.

 Transport will not be provided as we want to invite parents and carers to join us on Thursday evening at the end of the week for a BBQ and presentation evening to celebrate our young people’s success.